-Mamata gives Amit Shah's meeting with CM's of Naxal affected states a miss
+Mamata, KCR give Amit Shah's meeting with CM's of Naxal affected states a miss

-New Delhi, Aug 26: West Bengal Chief Minister Mamata Banerjee on Monday did not attend the meeting of Home Minister Amit Shah with Chief Ministers and officials of 10 Naxal-violence affected states.
+New Delhi, Aug 26: West Bengal Chief Minister Mamata Banerjee and Telangana Chief Minister K Chandrashekar Rao on Monday did not attend the meeting of Home Minister Amit Shah with Chief Ministers and officials of 10 Naxal-violence affected states.

 Chhattisgarh Chief Minister Bhupesh Baghel, Madhya Pradesh Chief Minister Kamal Nath, UP Chief Minister Yogi Adityanath, Odisha Chief Minister Naveen Patnaik, and Jharkhand Chief Minister Raghubhar Das were among those, present at the meeting, said reports.